Our community

 What other issues are involved in the problem?

-Build a picture of the problem and how
+Build a picture of the

 it relates to the